HAS-Tools-2023/homework-jmeyer732/Homework_Submissions/Weekly_Assignments/Meyer_HW10.md

 ### Jessica Meyer
 ### due Nov 6

+### Grade
+3/3: Nice work.
+Glad the extra practice helped.
+We will talk about the final function from the exercises more in class tomorrow and we will also get more function practice in the rest of the semester too.
+Hopefully it will become more clear as we go!

 **Week 10: Python skills review**

 *This week we hit pause on new material and are working on exercises to review the skills we have learned so far.*